 The Water and Sewerage Authority (WASA) is responsible for the supply of water and sewerage services to the population of Trinidad and Tobago.
-However, over the years there have been ever increasing challenges in meeting this mandate resulting a reduction in both the quantity and quality of supply to the areas served.
-Ageing infrastructure resulting in increased non-revenue water (NRW) and the effects of climate change have significantly impacted the volume of water available leading to water scheduling with some areas receiving a supply once every nine days.
+However, over the years there have been ever increasing challenges in meeting this mandate resulting in both reduced supply and quality of supply to the areas served.
+Ageing infrastructure resulting in increased non-revenue water (NRW) and the effects of climate change have significantly impacted the volume of water available leading to water scheduling with some areas receiving a one in nine days supply.